andrew/ultimate-awesome/README.md

 - [awesome-anf](https://github.com/ANFTechTeam/awesome-anf) - Your single link for all things Azure NetApp Files (ANF)!.
 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-blackfriday-sale-2020](https://github.com/AviKKi/awesome-blackfriday-sale-2020) - Awesome list of blackfriday and cyber monday sale for geeks 🐱‍💻 👨‍💻 👩‍💻.
-- [awesome-ai-edge-computing](https://github.com/awesomelistsio/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
-Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
 - [awesome-defi](https://github.com/awesomelistsio/awesome-defi) - A curated list of awesome resources, tools, protocols, analytics, and communities for Decentralized Finance (DeFi).
 This list covers everything from DeFi basics and protocols to wallets, analytics, and yield farming.
 - [awesome-open-source-math-tools](https://github.com/awesomelistsio/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.
 - [awesomemobilepentest](https://github.com/bytehackr/awesomemobilepentest) - Awesome Mobile Application Penetration Testing Cheat Sheet.
+- [fucking-awesome-guidelines](https://github.com/Correia-jpv/fucking-awesome-guidelines) - A curated list of high quality coding style conventions and standards.
+With repository stars⭐ and forks🍴.
 - [awesome-blockchain](https://github.com/cyberFund/awesome-blockchain) - :page_facing_up: A curated list of blockchain projects.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.